-Based upon the philosophy of partnership and congregational development, ICHM Canada welcomes parishioners and clergy to attend the education program along with Parish Nurse Candidates.
-The program is delivered in three levels over 26 months.
-Parish Nurse Candidates are required to work with a mentor, attend monthly parish nurse support group meetings and demonstrate an understanding of the learning outcomes for each module.
-Prior to successful completion of the education program, each Parish Nurse Candidate will attend all classes and complete a practicum of 100 hours following each of levels 1 and 2.
+Based upon the philosophy of partnership and congregational development, ICHM Canada welcomed parishioners and clergy to attend the education program along with Parish Nurse Candidates.
+The program was delivered in three levels over 26 months.
+Parish Nurse Candidates were required to work with a mentor, attend monthly parish nurse support group meetings and demonstrate an understanding of the learning outcomes for each module.
+Prior to successful completion of the education program, each Parish Nurse Candidate would attend all classes and complete a practicum of 100 hours following each of levels 1 and 2.

 As of 2015, 1,322 people have participated in parish nursing education programs across the ICHM Canada network.
 124 parish nurses have graduated and 58 parishioners and 4 clergy have successfully completed the requirements of the program.

-The highly researched education program for parish nurses is updated by content experts every five (5) years.
+The education program for parish nurses was updated by content experts every five (5) years.
 The 2015 education program was based on the newly released 2014-19 updated curriculum.